yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 2. Inject Flatpickr from CDN

-🎯 This section is using a CDN to get _Flatpickr_ instead of hosting the javascript directly in the application.
+🎯 This section is using a CDN to get Flatpickr instead of hosting the JavaScript directly in the application.
 It is not always the best solution as it creates a dependency on the Internet availability.
 Any change made server-side could break the application.

-An easy way to achieve this is to add _JavaScript_ code to load the CSS file directly from the CDN.
-The _JavaScript_ portion of _Flatpickr_ will be lazy-loaded with the control later.
+An easy way to achieve this is to add JavaScript code to load the CSS file directly from the CDN.
+The JavaScript portion of Flatpickr will be lazy-loaded with the control later.

-1. Create a new _JavaScript_ `flatpickrLoader.js` in the `WasmScripts` folder of the `.Shared` project:
+1. Create a new _JavaScript_ file `flatpickrLoader.js` in the `WasmScripts` folder of the `.Shared` project:

    ``` javascript
    (function () {